Actor, Producer, Rapper, Comedian & Songwriter

 Chief Investment Officer

 Ironside Asset Advisors LLC

-Mark E. Roberts, CFA serves as the Chief Investment Officer for Biltmore Family Office, as well as a Managing Director for Ironsides Asset Advisors and for the Tuscarora Company (a family office).
+Mark E. Roberts, CFA serves as the Chief Investment Officer for Ironsides Asset Advisors, LLC, as well as a Managing Director for the Tuscarora Company (a family office).
 Immediately preceding that, Mr. Roberts was the Director of Global Equities and Hedged Strategies for the North Carolina Retirement Systems where he and his team were responsible for the management of the $33 billion Global Equity and Hedge Fund portfolios for the State of North Carolina.
 Additionally, Mr. Roberts has served as Chief Investment Officer for families and provided consulting services for endowments and foundations in both asset allocation, manager due diligence and portfolio construction.
 Earlier in his career, Mr. Roberts served as Director of Risk Management for Centura Bank and had asset – liability management responsibilities.
 Mr. Roberts received his Master of Science degree in finance from Virginia Commonwealth University and a Bachelor of Science degree from the Calloway School of Business at Wake Forest University.
 Mr. Roberts serves on the Wake Forest Institute for Regenerative Medicine Philanthropic Advisory Board.
 Mr. Roberts is the past Chairman of the Board for the NC State Investment Fund and still serves on the fund’s board.
 He is a member of the North Carolina Society of Financial Analysts and the American Finance Association.
 Mr. Roberts has served on multiple non-profit boards.

 Senior Director, Real Assets